SenseStageTeam/sensestage_documentation/_minibee/unpacking-the-sensestage-kit.md

 # The Coordinator Board

 The small red board with a mini USB connector on it.
 This board must also be equipped with an XBee radio.
-It will connect to your computer via USB so that your computer can join the wireless conversation with your swarm of Minibees.
+It will connect to your computer via USB so that your computer can join the wireless conversation with your swarm of MiniBees.

 > NOTE: A USB mini cable is not included with your Sense/Stage kit!